ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/HuggingFace/Image Classification.md

 modified: 2024-06-17T13:32:46
 ---

+A board for interacting with the [[Hugging Face]] Image Classification endpoint.
+See more about the endpoint [here](https://huggingface.co/docs/api-inference/detailed_parameters?code=js#image-classification-task).

 > [!WARNING]
 > Because the core kit stringifies the request body, this wont currently work inside of the board.
 >